 RBI as the central bank plays a pivotal role in ensuring that a payment and settlement system is established in conformity with the international standards.
-Some of the initiatives taken by RBI in introducing different models
+Some of the initiatives taken by RBI in introducing different models above, RBI played a key role in the establishment of the Clearing Corporation of India Ltd (CCIL), a central organisation that settles transactions relating to government securities and foreign exchange transactions.

 RBI has been very active in introducing new systems to take care of changing environment and also to safe guard the interest of bank customers, banks, financial institutions, traders, and others.
-RBI also ensures that the payment and settlement systems opreating in India are safe, secure, efficient, accessible and authorised.
-In addition to the above, RBI played a key role in the establishment of the Clearing Corporation of India Ltd (CCIL), a central organisation that settles transactions relating to government securities and foreign exchange transactions.
+RBI also ensures that the payment amd settlement systems opreating in India are safe, secure, efficient, accessible and authorised.
+In addition to the